MitchellBriggs/PortfolioProject/index.md

 *Review*
 <p>In review of this week, I found it quite productive.
 Since I wasn't being held up due to the slow tutorial, I was able to go through and work at my own pace.
 This meant I was able to get a lot of stuff done.
 We, unfortunately, might be getting split up into separate  project groups, as Nick already has been.
 This means it's only James and I left working together.
 However, we can still help each other out, as we are all still working together, on somewhat similar projects.</p>

+## Week 5
+<p>In the first class of week 5, I found out that our project group would be seperated into 3 different projects.
+I would no longer be working on stuff for colour blindness, but instead I would be working on a 3D virtual model of the old Dunedin toilets.
+This means that I would no longer be working with anyone in the project team.
+I still have no idea what exactly I would be doing, as the meeting with the modelling people was cancelled due to them being busy.</p>
+<p>In the second class of week 5, I meet with the people in polytech who did all the modelling/graphic design.
+They showed me all their modelling software and other tools that they used to create different 3D structures.
+They showed me how their software gave them a virtual walk around of the models that they had created.
+They sent me a whole bunch of files to use in my project, so the plan over the next week is to try and import them into unity, without it all crashing down.</p>

+*Review*
+<p>In review of this week, I found it a little worrying that I was going to be working on this project alone.
+However, after meeting with the people doing the modelling, I feel like I might be able to do quite well with this project.
+My next steps are to try and impliment the 3D models into unity, so that we can see if we can create a realisitic walk around for the user.</p>